 Transnational literature and its criticism is fluid, neonomadic, cosmopolitan and confluential.
 As local or regional modernities move into a transnational environment, the writing across culture and reading a text from a wide and variegated range of social and cultural context can be seen as an effort to understand the cultural complexities and reshaping of hybrid realities of diaspora and globalization.
 Thus, critics like Vertrovec observes transnationalism to be ubiquitous: “… across numerous disciplines there is a wide spread interests in economic social and political linkages between people, places and institutions crossing nation-state borders and spanning the world” (Vertrovec).
 Therefore, intellectual interventions and critical analysis of different issues in the Transnational/Transcultural perspectives can offer us significant insight to understand the mutative present.

-postScriptum: An Interdisciplinary Journal of Literary Studies (online, open access, peer-reviewed, UGC approved; ISSN: 2456-7507) invites unpublished and original scholarly research articles, popular articles, interviews, book reviews, media reviews on Transnational and Transcultural Spaces for its next two special issues – Volume IV Number i & ii (January & July 2019 issues).
-These two issues will focus on, though not strictly limited to, the following themes:
+postScriptum: An Interdisciplinary Journal of Literary Studies (online, open access, peer-reviewed, UGC approved; ISSN: 2456-7507) invites unpublished and original scholarly research articles, popular articles, interviews, book reviews, media reviews on Transnational and Transcultural Spaces for its next special issue – Volume IV Number ii (July 2019 issues).
+This issue will focus on, though not strictly limited to, the following themes: